Selection Process (Updated 12/19/2022)

 It is the policy of the Balch Springs Police Department to employ the best police officers possible.
 To ensure that this is accomplished the department shall practice a fair and equal selection process to everyone regardless of race, creed, color, sex, or national origin.

-The department’s selection process includes the successful passing of a written Civil Service Police Entrance Exam, given by the Civil Service Director of Balch Springs and a Physical Fitness Test (Obstacle course).
-This physical examination is strenuous.
-Official Rankings are achieved from the written exam.
+The department’s selection process includes the successful passing of a written Civil Service Police Entrance Exam, given by the Civil Service Director of Balch Springs and a Physical Fitness Test.
+Official rankings are achieved from the written exam.
 Veteran points are added to the written test score after successfully passing the test.

 -Oral Review Board